sebastiaanbrand/graph-state-synthesis/bmc_encoder/README.md

 # Graph-State BMC encoder

 Encoder for encoding graph-state synthesis problems in CNF (only encoding, no solving), written in Rust.
-Can be used as a binary tool, or using included Python bindings.
+Can be used through Python bindings (see [`scr/lib.rs`](src/lib.rs)).

 ## Building